It’s all about feeling.

 After a break with her career she moved to Portugal, where she and her husband build a new life as real pioneers.
 It still took 10 years more before she discovered that she wanted to paint.

 Pandora’s box was opened.
-Egon Schiele, Gerhard Richter, Conrad Marca-Relli, Marlène Dumas and many others opened a world in a short time and inspired her to continue.
+Egon Schiele, Gerhard Richter, Lucien Freud, Andrew Wyatt, Marlène Dumas and many others opened a new world and inspired her to continue.
 More than 50 years after her drawing lessons at primary school, this made her realize that on the one hand she had to learn to draw again, but also had to do much more to develop her own style.
 It was a journey of discovery and still is.
 So many directions, possibilities and techniques to try.

-From 2017, in the absence of professional training opportunities, internet became her teacher.
+In 2017, in the absence of professional training opportunities, internet became her teacher.
 She trained herself in drawing with the help of YouTube.
 She mainly wanted to learn to “see” and master techniques.
 Gradually some choices were made.
-Whereas in the past she was fascinated by abstract work, probably by the spirit of the 70s, nowadays mainly figurative play a role.
+Whereas in the past she was fascinated by abstract work nowadays mainly figurative play a role.
 There must be something recognizable in it, something with which she can identify herself.
+It has to tell a story.

 In addition to the figurative content, expressionism is written in her heart.
 An idea must literally “come out”, reveal itself while painting.
 Often there is no predetermined plan.
 It can start with a fairly realistic portrait that is being worked on for days, and then completely painted over to a free expression in 1 hour.
 The realistic is transformed.
 She is unhindered by the thought whether this is the right way to make expressionist art.
 There is no methodically plan, it is her answer to the painting itself.
 There are no ways prescribed by teachers, there is only the expression of herself.
 That frees her from all conventions.